Eye Movement Desensitization and Reprocessing (EMDR) in Center City, Philadelphia, PA

 Client history and treatment planning: In the first phase, you and your therapist will talk about the trauma you want to process and your therapist will determine the first target memory to process

 Preparation: During this phase, you and your therapist establish a relationship.
-You will go over self-control techniques for the ends of sessions and talk about how to stabilize your emotions between sessions
+You will go over regulation techniques for the ends of sessions and talk about how to care for your emotions between sessions

-Installation: Your therapist will help you replace the unprocessed traumatic memories with stronger, more positive cognition
+Installation: Your therapist will help you replace the unprocessed traumatic memories with more adaptive, helpful thoughts about yourself, other people, and the world.

-Closure: Self-control techniques are used to bring you back to a state of equilibrium, and your therapist explains what to expect between sessions
+Closure: Regulation/calming techniques are used to bring you back to a state of equilibrium, and your therapist explains what to expect between sessions.

-Reevaluation: You and your therapist review the treatment’s effects and consider additional targets
+Reevaluation: You and your therapist review the treatment’s effects and consider additional memories that you may want to process.

 Benefits of EMDR